TomEstelrich/KarabinerElementsConfiguration/Readme.md

 - Change R_Option to FN.
 - Quit application by pressing Command + Q twice.
 - Double tab and hold L_Command to become L_Control.
 (Usefull to navigate throug tabs with CMD + TAB)
-- Spacebar Launcher.
-(Used to launch/focus on a specific app by pressing SPACEBAR + KEY)
+- Tab Launcher.
+(Used to launch/focus on a specific app by pressing TAB + KEY)